Springfield Armory M1D Garand serial number 3819772 with USGI

 This M1D is in excellent used condition, and appears

 unused since built as M1D, other than our test firing.
-It operates perfectly,
+It shoots great, as you can see in our video.

 Two M1 enbloc clips (no ammo) along with the sling and